joaotrota/CurrentWeather/README.md

 The implementation was done using TDD and it contains 3 types of tests across all the layers:
   - Unit tests which test the isolated behaviour of each small component.
-  - Integration tests which were used to test the integration of WorkManager
+  - Integration tests which were used to test the integration of WorkManager.
+The data layer was also tested with integration tests: I used both Robolectric and Mockwebserver to perform these tests.
   - Acceptance tests, which are large integration tests that test the various acceptance criteria of the feature.
 These type of tests are close to end-to-end tests, with the difference being that these tests don't use real networking.
 These are inspired on what Martin Fowler calls Component Tests: https://martinfowler.com/bliki/ComponentTest.html

 Another adopted strategy was to limit the use of Mocks and Spies in favor of Fakes as a design strategy to help keep the tests as decoupled of the implementation as possible.